Bitmillions.com is a Bit Too Much For Me

 Complaints at Bitmillions.com

-I’m not even going to try to dig any deeper on complaints at Bitmillions.com as there is so much chatter on Bitcoins in general, it feels impossible to get to the bottom line.
-It’s a new coinage that feels like it is cresting the wave of all the hype.
-I can’t even seem to get to the bottom line on how to set up an account so can’t tell you now to do it.
+I’m not even going to try to find any complaints at Bitmillions.com as there is so much chatter on Bitcoins in general, it feels impossible to get to the bottom line.

 I’m not going to bother with a pros and cons on this one.
 All of our team rolled their eyes at this site.
 It’s virtual and frankly we like playing lotteries for real cash.
 Bitcoins is definitely taking off and gaining ground.
 Since 2008, it is a usable currency.
 There are some really remarkable aspects of how it operates but associating it with lotteries is simply weird.

 I’d give Bitmillions.com a wide berth.
-The site itself is messy with too many questions unanswered and no explanation on how to get Bitcoins to play much less how to register, or any terms and conditions.
+The site itself is messy with too many questions unanswered and no explanation on how to play much less how to register or any terms and conditions.